 Step 4: Next, melt 200g of white chocolate in a heatproof bowl.
 Once melted, gently stir in 80g of whole almonds.

 Step 5: Pour the white chocolate almond mixture over the milk chocolate layer in the tin.
-Spread it out as evenly as you can.
+Spread it out as evenly as you can then decorate with a few more almonds on top.

 Step 6: Put the whole thing in the fridge for an hour or so until fully set.
 Then use a sharp knife to cut the bark into rough chunks.
-If you struggle to cut it, warm the knife up first.
+If you're struggling to cut it, warm the knife up first.
 You can do this by dipping it into boiling water and wiping it dry immediately before using.

 Top tips